The Glam Metal Detectives: In other media

 The series' theme "Everybody Up!", by Trevor Horn and Lol Creme, was released as a CD single, with the main cast appearing in character on Top of the Pops.
 A soundtrack album was also released.

 A one-shot magazine special was published by Marvel UK to coincide with the launch of the show.
 It mirrored the channel hopping style of the show by featuring various magazine formats and comic book styles.
-The special was co-written by Peter Richardson, Robert Popper, the cast of the show and the magazine's editor, David Leach.
-It featured the artwork of - among others - Lew Stringer, David Leach and Art Wetherell.
+The special was co-written by Peter Richardson, Robert Popper, the cast of the show and the magazine's editor, cartoonist and writer David Leach, who had previously created Psycho Gran for the cult British Kids comic, Oink.
+The special featured the artwork of - among others - Lew Stringer, David Leach and Art Wetherell.
 The magazine also used the same artwork for its cover that was used for the show's opening titles and subsequent video release.
 The special was intended to test the waters for a regular title should the show have been a success, but no more issues were made.

 The first three episodes of the series were later released on VHS video.